On qualitative properties of solutions for elliptic problems with the $p$-Laplacian through domain perturbations: Appendix

 \section{Appendix}

-For the reader's convenience, in this section we sketchily show that the minimization problems $\mu_\pm(\Omega)$ and $\nu$ given by \eqref{mu:Nehari} and \eqref{nu} possess minimizers which are least energy constant-sign and nodal solutions of \eqref{D}, respectively.
-(Note that the existence of ``abstract'' constant-sign and nodal solutions for problems of the type \eqref{D} is known under much weaker assumptions on $f$, cf.\ \cite{dinca,liuwang}.
+For readers' convenience, in this section we sketchily show that the minimization problems $\mu_\pm(\Omega)$ and $\nu$ given by \eqref{mu:Nehari} and \eqref{nu} possess minimizers which are least energy constant-sign and nodal solutions of \eqref{D}, respectively.
+(Note that the existence of ``abstract'' constant-sign and nodal solutions for problems of the type \eqref{D} is known under much weaker assumptions on $f$, see, for instance, \cite{dinca,liuwang}.
 However, we are interested in solutions with the least energy property.)
 Throughout this section, we always assume that $(A_1)-(A_4)$ are fulfilled.

 First we need the following result about the geometry of the functional $E$. \begin{lemma} Let $u \in \wolp(\Omega) \setminus \{0\}$.
 Then there exists a unique constant $\alpha(u) \in (0, +\infty)$ such that $\alpha(u) u \in \mathcal{N}(\Omega)$.
 Moreover, $E[\alpha(u)u] = \max\limits_{\alpha > 0}E[\alpha u] > 0$. \end{lemma} \begin{proof} Define $Q: (0,+\infty) \to \mathbb{R}$ by $Q(\alpha) = E[\alpha u]$.
 Differentiating $Q$, we get